concourse/rfcs/037-prototypes/proposal.md

 type InfoRequest struct {
   // The object to act on.
   Object Object `json:"object"`

+  // Path to a file into which the prototype must write its InfoResponse.
+  ResponsePath string `json:"response_path"`
 }

-// InfoResponse is the payload written to stdout from the `./info` script. type InfoResponse struct {
+// InfoResponse is the payload written to the `response_path` in response to an
+// InfoRequest.
+type InfoResponse struct {
   // The version of the prototype interface that this prototype conforms to.
   InterfaceVersion string `json:"interface_version"`